AlineQuadros/blog/_posts/2019-01-11-modelling-mangrove-forests.md

 But is this helpful? **YESSS it is!!**
 Consider that measuring, identifying, and counting trees takes a few hours or a few days (depending on forest size, accessibility, etc.), but estimating the annual biomass production __takes at least an year__.
 And researchers need to set traps to collect litterfall, visit the mangrove weekly or monthly for an year to empty them, and process the leaves in the laboratory (wash, dry, weight). **That's how annual litterfall is traditionally obtained**.
 As you can see, this is a lot of work.
 And understanding biomass production is crucial if we want to understand nutrient cycling in mangroves and the stability of carbon stocks.

-That's why I started looking into this in the first place: Can we obtain more data more quickly, and use a model to predict Well, I hope .
-Because science is always auto-correcting itself, and we learn a little bit with every new model, table, dataset, chart that comes around.
+However, this was only the first attempt to develop such a predictive model, and it is limited in many aspects.
+I hope it will serve as a "guide" for future studies based on more robust and comprehensive data.
+Science is always auto-correcting itself, and we learn a little bit more with every new model, table, dataset, or chart that comes around.

-We might not be there yet, because, as I mentioned above, this was the first attempt to.
-Ideally, once a robust model is stablished, and the coefficients for more species, we could go to a mangrove forest, measure some trees (width and height, density, basal area) and predict how much .

 **References containing the vegetation and litterfall data:**